MaxPuig/garlic-wallet-lite/privacy_policy.md

 - We don't process that information at all and have no access to It.
 - The app makes https requests to `https://garlicoin.info` (unless changed) and the following which are disabled by default and only used when "FreshGRLC mode" is activated: `https://freshgrlc.net`, `https://garlicblocks.com`.
 When "Show Price" is activated, the app will make requests to `https://coingecko.com`.

-- If you wish to receive notifications, which is an opt-in feature, you will be sharing your device token and address which is non-identifiable information with the notification provider (Google Firebase Cloud Messaging).
+- If you wish to receive notifications, which is an opt-in feature, you will be sharing your device token and address, which is non-identifiable information, with the notification provider (Google Firebase Cloud Messaging).
 The notififications are sent to your device and are not stored on our servers.
+An https request will be made to `https://garlico.in`.